Onboarding New Products

 Optional Attribute Example: color_code.secondary

 In many cases, the product outline includes optional attributes that you may not wish to specify.
-For example, assume you do not wish to specify the optional optional attribute color_code.secondary.

-To decline to specify an optional type, simply leave the attribute type definition out of your submission JSON.
+For example, assume you do not wish to specify the optional color_code.secondary attribute, you can leave its attribute type definition out of your submission JSON.

 Complex Attribute Example: material.upper_material_clothing